akarim23131/Graph_rag_step_by_step/README.md

   The `clean_str` function performs basic text normalization.

-  Uses the regular expression `\s+` to find sequences of one or more whitespace characters

-  Replaces these sequences with a single space `' '`.
+  Uses the regular expression `\s+` to find sequences of one or more whitespace characters Replaces these sequences with a single space `' '`.
   Uses the `strip()` method to remove any whitespace characters at the beginning and end of the string.
   This helps eliminate unintended spaces that might affect hashing or tokenization.

+  All of the above points are donw at the backend.
+But its better to look at each step in `chunkification`, and might be altered according to different type of tasks.
+Plus, the above five points make it clear to find all the `functions`, `classes`, and `methods` quickly in the main `graphrag` repo.